hoqueeprobal/Microprocessor_And_Assembly_Language_Lab/README.md

 📘 [A Beginner’s Guide to 8086 Assembly Programming with EMU8086](https://amritoo.hashnode.dev/a-beginners-guide-to-assembly-language-using-emu8086)
 💡 *A beginner-friendly article that introduces you to Intel 8086 Assembly concepts using the EMU8086 emulator.*

+## 💻 Topics Covered
+- Introduction to the Assembly environment
+- Registers and data handling in Assembly